jim-easterbrook/pywws/doc_src/guides/weather_ini.rst

 ::

  [fixed]
- pressure offset = 7.4
  fixed block = {...}

-``pressure offset`` is the difference between absolute and relative air pressure.
-It is copied from the weather station, assuming you have set it up to display the correct relative pressure.

 ``fixed block`` is all the data stored in the first 256 bytes of the station's memory.
 This includes maximum and minimum values, alarm threshold settings, display units and so on.